 Snapchat by default records your location when you use the app, whether you’re sharing a snap or stories.
 It is essential for some features to work like geo-filters.
 If you don’t want your friends to know your location, you can turn on the Ghost Mode.

-Use the volume buttons to take a photo or record a video in Snapchat.
+- Use the volume buttons to take a photo or record a video on Snapchat.
 You press once or hold either volume button to take a photo or record a video, respectively.
 It works the same as your phone’s default camera app.

 If you know some Snapchat hacks, tips, and tricks that we missed and should have been on this guide, please do let us know in the comment section below.